ddttom/doc2web/README.md

 ## Enhanced Features

+### DOCX Introspection for Exact Numbering

+doc2web now extracts exact numbering and formatting information directly from the DOCX XML structure:

+- Parses complete numbering definitions from `numbering.xml`
+- Extracts level text formats (e.g., "%1.", "%1.%2.", "(%1)")
+- Captures indentation, alignment, and formatting for each level
+- Resolves actual sequential numbers based on document position
+- Handles restart logic and level overrides
+- Generates CSS counters that precisely match DOCX numbering
+- Maintains hierarchical relationships from the original document

+This ensures that complex numbered lists and headings appear exactly as they do in the original document, regardless of language or content domain.

 ### Accessibility Compliance (WCAG 2.1 Level AA)

 doc2web now ensures that generated HTML meets WCAG 2.1 Level AA accessibility standards: